Stefon Diggs: Junior season (2014)

 As a junior, in his final season at Maryland, Diggs played in 10 games but again missed games due to injury.
-He earned second team All-Big Ten honors from the coaches and was named an honorable mention All-Big Ten honoree by the media.
+He earned second team All-Big Ten Conference honors from the coaches and was named an honorable mention All-Big Ten honoree by the media.
 He led the team in receptions with 62, receiving yards with 792 and receiving touchdowns with five all in ten games.
 He had three 100-yard receiving games for the season, which tied for fourth in the conference.
 He hauled in five balls for 127 yards, including a 77-yard touchdown (the longest touchdown reception of his career) against West Virginia on September 13.
 He brought in six catches for 112 yards and a touchdown at Indiana.
 He posted a team-high seven catches for 52 yards and a score against Ohio State.
 He tallied a team-high nine receptions for 130 yards and took a short screen pass 53 yards for a touchdown against Iowa.
 He missed the Michigan State game due to suspension and the final two games due to a lacerated kidney.
-In his first game since suffering a lacerated kidney on November 1, Diggs was one of the few bright spots during Maryland's 45–21 loss to Stanford; he had 10 catches for 138 yards, including a 26-yard catch-and-run that helped set up the Terps' first touchdown.
+In his first game since suffering a lacerated kidney on November 1, Diggs was one of the few bright spots during Maryland's 45–21 loss to Stanford; he had 10 catches for 138 yards, including a 26-yard catch-and-run that helped set up the Terps's first touchdown.